top of page

 2020 - ongoing

 In 2019, I left my hometown Cologne (Germany) to live in Brisbane (Australia).
 I started building a new home for myself in this hitherto unfamiliar place.
 A year in, I began taking portraits of my newfound friends and family.
-With my analog large-format camera, I created my version of the 20th-century family photograph, inspired by Thomas Struth’s family portraits.
-Over the years, the Heimat project has turned into a project about family and by extension the family home.
+Working with my analog large-format camera, I created my version of the 20th-century family photograph.

 Family is the smallest societal unit and the integral building block on which wider society is built.
 Our family defines us, even in their absence.
 In 2021, my first child was born and my understanding of what family is drastically changed.
 Suddenly, I was no longer just a daughter, sister, aunt or cousin.
 I was now a parent and creator of my own family.